Connect with us

 What is construction insurance?

-As stated above, construction insurance, which is basically insurance for construction project, is a wide classification of coverage that relates to the erection of buildings, roads, bridges or any other types of structures.
+As stated above, construction insurance, which is insurance for construction projects, is a wide classification of coverage that relates to the erection of buildings, roads, bridges, or any other types of structures.

-Below are some of the common types of construction insurances.
+Below are some of the common types of construction insurance.

 1. Builder’s risk insurance